-Search almost concluded at Oakland warehouse in fire that killed 36
+Search completed at Oakland warehouse in fire that killed 36

 Officials have said arson was not immediately suspected.
 However, charges ranging from involuntary manslaughter to murder could be brought, Alameda County District Attorney Nancy O'Malley told reporters on Monday.

 The dance party was held on the second floor, which partially collapsed.
-The 10,000-square-foot (900-square-metre) building lacked sprinklers and smoke detectors, and wooden pallets partially formed a makeshift stairway between its first and second floors, officials said on Monday.
+The 10,000-square-foot (900-square-metre) building lacked sprinklers and smoke detectors, and wooden pallets partially formed a makeshift stairway between its first and second floors, officials have said.
 It had just two exterior doors.

-(Reporting by Alex Dobuzinskis in Los Angeles; Editing by Matthew Lewis)
+(Additional reporting by Alex Dobuzinskis in Los Angeles; Editing by Matthew Lewis and James Dalgleish)